Details

 Revenge Wu Suo Wei planned, Chi Cheng family drama, whatever was going on between Chi Cheng and Cheng Yu, second leads romance, Yue Yue and whatever she was doing, the snake business, the art business, Wang Shuo and his drama, Wang Shuo’s bro who was there to look hot, make Chi Cheng jealous and make us hope they would develop his not so bro like relationship with Wang Shuo, Wu Suo Wei’s mother’s health issues… I am sure I am missing some other side plots.

-I could feel that people involved in this production actually cared about it, but maybe they cared a little bit too much so they were not able to let go some aspect that would in fact improve overall quality.
+I could feel that people involved in this production actually cared about it, but maybe they cared a little bit too much so they were not able to let go of some aspect that would in fact improve overall quality.
 The actions and decisions were as misguided as the ones of the characters.

-If we just focus on the love and chemistry between Chi Cheng and Wu Suo Wei, it would be perfect.
+If we just focus on the love and chemistry between Chi Cheng and Wu Suo Wei it would be perfect.
 I adored the love and devotion I saw in Chi Cheng’s eyes when he was looking at Wu Suo Wei.
-The way on his side the connection moved from pure curiosity, to last and then to love was done in a perfect manner - be it performance or pacing wise.
+The way on his side the connection moved from pure curiosity, to lust and then to love was done in a perfect manner - be it performance or pacing wise.

 And then we have Wu Suo Wei who not only had to deal with his unexpected growing fondness towards Chi Cheng who was by all means his enemy, but also his newly discovered interest in men.
 Baby boy went into complete panic mode more than once.
 But the fact these two ended up completely in love is undenied.